Who Is CeeLo Green?

-CeeLo went on to appear as a judge/coach on the reality television show The Voice, which debuted on NBC on April 26, 2011.
+Green went on to appear as a judge/coach on the reality television show The Voice, which debuted on April 26, 2011.
 He starred alongside Christina Aguilera, Blake Shelton and Adam Levine.
-After three seasons, CeeLo announced he was taking a break from The Voice in 2012.
+After three seasons, Green announced he was taking a break from The Voice in 2012.
 "I'm going on hiatus," he explained on the Today show in December 2012.
 "I'm doing a Las Vegas residency next year."
 He was replaced for season four by the R&B singer-songwriter Usher, but he returned one last time for season five before leaving The Voice permanently.

 'Heart Blanche' to 'The Good Life'

 Green's 2015 album, Heart Blanche, which yielded average sales and critical indifference.
 Rolling Stone felt that the magic had gone, berated the album’s “pretentious tendencies” and concluded that “in an era where disco has found a second life all over the pop charts, Green’s throwback barely makes a thud.”